sebbas/sebbas.github.io/videos/index.md

 ---
 layout: page
 title: Videos
-updated: 2021-01-02 13:47:35 +0100
+updated: 2023-10-14 20:17:45 -0700
 ---

-Showcase of some of my fluids tests.
-More videos are available on my [Youtube channel][youtube] and on [Vimeo][vimeo].
+Collection of fluid simulation tests.
+More videos available on [Youtube][youtube] and [Vimeo][vimeo].

 ### Liquids